jraleman/42.ft_debut/README.md

 I think that is what I got more from this school.
 I will always be thankful for this opportunity.

-7. Imagine (this will happen very soon in real life!), you’ve been stuck on the problem for a while and have no idea what to do - what your next steps would be?
+**7. Imagine (this will happen very soon in real life!), you’ve been stuck on the problem for a while and have no idea what to do - what your next steps would be?**

 > Getting myself stuck on a problem, and trying so hard to solve it, but taking a very long time to do it is one of the worst feelings.